HOW TO KEEP YOUR LAPTOP COOL TO AVOID UNNECESSARY LAPTOP INSURANCE REPAIRS

 At times, laptops give no warning before they stop working.
 In other instances, they do, but we fail to notice them.
 One of the most common reasons laptops die is overheating.
 An obvious sign of overheating that many people fail to notice or ignore is when your laptop’s fan starts making a lot of noise, and the underside of the machine is very hot.
 Many assume that both of these things are a normal result of use, when in fact they’re warning signs of impending damage.

 Here’s what causes laptops to overheat and red flags to look out for.
-Paying attention will help you determine whether you can troubleshoot the problem yourself or need to seek professional laptop insurance repairs.
+Paying attention will help you determine whether you can troubleshoot the problem yourself or need to seek professional laptop insurance repair.

 SIGNS YOUR LAPTOP IS OVERHEATING